omarreis/FiremonkeySensorFusion/README.md

          {$ENDIF Android}

           {$IFDEF IOS}
-          // for IOS I found u cannot start LocationSensor from FormActivate or the sensor breaks
+          // for IOS  cannot start LocationSensor from FormActivate or the sensor breaks
           // used a Timer to defer sensor start a couple seconds timerStartSensorsiOS.Enabled := true;
           {$ENDIF IOS}